top1944/duckuments/docs/atoms_85_fall2017_projects/10_templates/20-intermediate-design-document-distributed-estimation.md

 ### Software architecture

 messaging node:
--	subscribed topics: individual outgoing communication (and by outgoing communication, we mean messages we send over wifi) topics published by fleet planning and distributed estimation
+-	subscribed topics: individual outgoing communication (and by outgoing communication, we mean messages we send over wifi) topics published by fleet planning and distributed estimation.
+These teams publish their data to be sent to these topics.
 -	published topics: individual incoming communication (and by incoming communication, we mean messages we get over wifi) topics subscribed to by fleet planning and distributed estimation, and maybe other groups, since anyone can subscribe to these topics.

+Outwards (wifi) communication is realized with protobuffs and zmq

 Optimizing for latency will be of low priority, since the primary single goal is to pipe through the data.
 If the data comes in faster that in goes back out from the ROS node, it shall be solved in a next iteration.